The Delusion Conspiracy!

 - Features the Hostess Fruit Pies ad, Spider-Man In The Trap

-- This is the first Hostess ad in this title, they would continue to appear for the next seven years, ending with Amazing Spider-Man #227, April 1982.
+- This is the first Hostess ad in this title, they would continue to appear for the next seven years, with a total of 73 ads, ending with Amazing Spider-Man #227, April 1982.